 In order to help you better connect with our students, we surveyed the Class of 2020 about their experiences with spring employer events.
 Almost half of the students thought there were too many off-site employer events in Spring 2018, and these were viewed as the least effective way to meet, learn about, and build relationships with employers.
 Students felt that employer dinners, office hours, and student organization diversity receptions were the most effective (as compared to speaker panels and off-site receptions), and they repeatedly requested that employers host more on-site events with lower attorney-student ratios to facilitate meaningful conversations.
 All of the students were open to follow-up messages from prospective employers with which they interacted during the spring, and the vast majority of students would prefer if employers sought to maintain a relationship with them (as opposed to simply sending out information about the employer).

 For a summary of the above guidelines, please see the attached chart.
+Our Fair Employment Policy is available here.
 If you have any questions or concerns, please reach out to us.
 Thank you for your interest in our students.

 Senior Assistant Dean, Career Development